Citroen C3 review - MPG, CO2 and running costs

 Step up to the Pure Tech 110 in Flair Plus trim and the insurance jumps to group 15E, while the same trim with the BlueHDi engine option takes that a step further to 16E.
 Opt for diesel power in entry-level Feel trim, however, and the insurance jumps all the way to group 19A.

 The last C3 was a particularly poor performer when it came to resale time, and unfortunately the new car isn't on a par with other superminis.
-Residuals in the region of 35-40 per cent are around 5-10 per cent below models like the VW Polo and Hyundai i20.
+Residuals in the region of 30-35 per cent are well below models like the VW Polo and Hyundai i20.
 There could be a variation in residual value depending on long-term demand for C3s with Airbumps, as these should help reduce the risk of car park dings.
 Cars could be depreciation sensitive courtesy of wacky specifications from the personalisation options, too.

 In this review

 - 1Citroen C3 reviewThe efficient Citroen C3 brings personalisation to the masses in the supermini class

 - 2Engines, performance and driveMore comfortable than thrilling, and higher-powered petrol engines are pretty strong